qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 ### Floating point

 - NaN.
 Floating point NaN is not equal to any number including itself.
 NaN == NaN is always false (even if the bits are same).
 NaN != NaN is always true.
 Computing on NaN usually gives NaN (it can "contaminate" computation).
+NaN corresponds to many different binary values.
 - There are +Inf and -Inf.
 They are not NaN.
 - There is a negative zero -0.0 which is different to normal zero.
 The negative zero equals zero when using floating point comparision.
 Normal zero is treated as "positive zero".
 The two zeros behave differently in some computations (e.g. `1.0 / 0.0 == Inf`, `1.0 / -0.0 == -Inf`, `log(0.0) == -Inf`, `log(-0.0)` is NaN)
 - JSON standard doesn't allow NaN or Inf: